cintendo/pickleproject/README.md

-Purpose
+PURPOSE:
-Website for the best pickles in the world!!!
+Freelance website for startup business making the best pickles in the world!!!